 Named executive officers may elect to defer a portion of their base salary and up to 100% of their annual incentive bonus under our Non-Qualified Deferred Compensation (NQDC) Plan, an unfunded, non-qualified plan.
 Elections to defer amounts earned during the next calendar year are due by December 31 of each year, and are irrevocable.
 Deferred amounts are held for each participant in separate individual accounts in an irrevocable rabbi trust.
 Executives' accounts are credited with earnings or losses based on the rate of return of mutual funds selected by the executive, which he or she may change at any time.
 A deferral period and payment date must be irrevocably specified at election for each separate annual deferral.
 This deferral period must be at least two years in length, and the payment date can be any date on or after that point.
 Alternately, the payment can be tied to termination of employment, including retirement.
 The executive must also make an irrevocable election regarding payment terms, which may be either a lump sum, or in specified annual installments.
 Hardship withdrawals are available for unforeseeable emergency financial hardship situations, such as for an unexpected illness, accident or property loss.
 If a participant dies before receiving the full value of the deferral account balances, the designated beneficiary would receive the remainder of that benefit in the same payment form as originally specified (i.e., lump sum or installments).
-Executives are fully vested in their accounts and all amounts are immediately distributed upon a change in control of the company.
+Executives are fully vested in their accounts and in the event the NQDC Plan is terminated upon a change in control of the company, the executives' entire account balances will be distributed.

-In the following table, we provide detailed information regarding accumulated amounts for our executives under our NQDC Plan.
+In the following table, we provide detailed information regarding accumulated amounts for our executives under our NODC Plan.